foobuzz/todo/README.md

 ## Installation

-	pip3 install todocli
+	pip install todocli

-`sudo` would be needed for:
+If you wish to install auto-completion for the `todo` CLI, you can run:

- * a system-wide installation (that is, without the `--user` flag)
+	todo --install-autocompletion

- * the installation of auto-completion for the `todo` command
+This will add an [auto-complete function](https://github.com/foobuzz/todo/blob/master/source/todo/bash_completion/toduh.sh) to your .zshrc or .bashrc file, whichever is found first.
+You must `source` your config file again if you want it to work on your current terminal.

 ## Documentation